Voting Tech Gone Wrong: How Scrambled Data Upended a Nevada Caucus Site

 Then the first hints of trouble surfaced.
 As the second round of voting began among participants whose first choice wasn’t viable, Vinny Spotleson, the party’s site lead—or supervisor of the 13-precinct site—peered over Kathy’s shoulder to examine the iPad’s early-vote numbers.
 He was wondering if the results that she was reading aloud and the precinct secretary was entering on the worksheet belonged to another precinct.

-“I’m going to keep going,” she said, as Spotleson stepped outside to make a
+“I’m going to keep going,” she said, as Spotleson stepped outside to make a phone call.”

 It soon became clear that her iPad’s results were not her precinct’s early voters.
 The same scrambled data was affecting all four of the precincts in the school gym.
 Apparently, someone working at the party’s Las Vegas vote-counting hub, which was still processing the early votes until the night before the February 22 caucuses, made a data-entry error.
 The early vote totals were correct, but they had been sent to the wrong precinct.